MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Elasticsearch</h3>
                         <p>by <a href="https://www.accenture.com">Accenture</a></p>
-                        <p>The Elasticsearch connector will crawl content from an Elastic index using a user defined query.
+                        <p>The Elasticsearch connector will crawl content from an Elastic index using a user-defined query.
 It can identify updates automatically or use a timestamp in the index.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://contentanalytics.digital.accenture.com/display/aspire40/Elasticsearch+Connector"><font color="0065BA">More details</font></a>
                         </p>